Layr-Labs/eigenlayer-docs/docs/developers/how-to-build-an-avs.md

 ### Task Design

 Tasks are a common design model used for AVS operations.
-They are not required, but they are a common mechanism used by AVS designers.
+This design model is not required by the protocol, but it is a common mechanism used by AVS designers.
 Tasks enable the AVS to organize discrete units of work performed by Operators offchain, which are later validated onchain.
+A Task can be any unit of work written in any language as needed by the AVS designer.

 Tasks can be submitted either:
 1) Onchain by the Consumer (end user) to the AVS contracts.